sfkwww/translation-service/README.md

 - POST /
   - Body: id (language string), key(translation key), translation
   - Returns: The inserted translation object if successful, otherwise an error.

+Error is returned as { error: 'string' }